warmana/cloudant-docs-fork/source/includes/basics/_index.md

 - <a href="http://www-01.ibm.com/support/knowledgecenter/SSTPQH_1.0.0/com.ibm.cloudant.local.install.doc/topics/clinstall_tuning_parameters_replication_cases.html?lang=en" target="_blank">Tuning replication parameters</a>

 ### Cloudant on Bluemix Local
 Cloudant on Bluemix Local is a NoSQL database-as-a-service (DBaaS) built from the ground up to scale globally, run non-stop, and handle a wide variety of data types like JSON, full-text, and geospatial.
 Cloudant is an operational data store optimized to handle concurrent reads & writes, and provide high availability and data durability.

-####Prerequisites
+Cloudant on Bluemix Local is a service that is managed inside your data center.
+This service offers peace of mind by having Cloudant in-house without having to worry about day-to-day operations and maintenance.

+#### Requirements
-To ensure that Cloudant on Bluemix Local functions properly, ensure that you follow these requirements with your installation.
+To ensure that the Cloudant on Bluemix Local installation functions properly, you must meet the following requirements.

-*	Use a Debian version 8 operating system for deployed virtual machines.
+<ul><li>Customer-owned environment requirements
-*	Use one of the supported VMware platforms, either version 5.5 or 6.0.
+<ul><li>VMWare versions 5.5 or 6.0. </li>

-####Requirements
-You must meet the following requirements to run Cloudant on Bluemix Local.
+<li>MTU set to 9000 on all virtual switches.</li>
+<li>Provide five customer facing IP addresses to Cloudant for our DNS servers and our load balancers.</li></ul></li></ul>

+<ul><li>Cloudant-owned deployment requirements
+<ul><li>The Bluemix Local platform requires a small internal cluster to run.
+This cluster is required and is not available in your Bluemix catalog.
+If you would like Cloudant to be listed as a local service in the Bluemix catalog, you must purchase a separate cluster.</li>
+<li>External internet access via the Bluemix tether.</li>
+<li>A Logmet deployment sized to support Cloudant.
+Logmet is based on the ELK stack and houses all of the logs created on the local Cloudant clusters.
+This data stays local to your environment but is accessible by the Cloudant team.</li></ul></li></ul>

 <table>
 <tr>